How Nonprofits Can Use Grassroots Advocacy To Overcome Funding Challenges

 Nonprofits' missions change the world and improve their constituents' lives with the generous support of their donors.
 Nonprofits can take these goals a step further by conducting advocacy campaigns that grow their networks and mobilize supporters to take action on key issues related to their mission.
 Of course, advocacy campaigns aren't planned overnight, and you'll need to develop a comprehensive nonprofit advocacy toolkit to help your campaign find success.

 Nonprofit advocacy is a powerful tool for organizations to drive positive change and impact the communities they serve.
-Nonprofits can make a meaningful difference in the world by engaging with elected officials, educating supporters, and advocating for policy reforms.
+By engaging with elected officials, educating supporters, and advocating for policy reforms, nonprofits can make a meaningful difference in the world.

-From driving awareness around issues to impacting public policy, there are plenty of reasons why a nonprofit should participate in advocacy.
+There are plenty of reasons why a nonprofit should participate in advocacy, from driving awareness around issues to impacting public policy.
 Check out this blog for some examples of nonprofit advocacy.

 In addition to its legislative impacts, nonprofit advocacy can improve fundraising campaigns through advocate retargeting, events, and overall supporter engagement.

 You might be hesitant to launch a nonprofit advocacy campaign out of fear of losing your organization's 501(c)3 status.
-While nonprofits can lose their status if they spend excessive amounts lobbying or engage in activities outside of grassroots advocacy, for most nonprofits, this won't be an issue.
+While nonprofits can lose their status if they spend excessive lobbying or engage in activities outside of grassroots advocacy, this won't be an issue for most nonprofits.
 The amount you're allowed to spend varies depending on the nonprofit's size, but as long as it's not a substantial amount compared to other spending, your nonprofit's 501(c)3 status will be safe.

-In fact, rather than costing your organization funds, nonprofit advocacy, especially digital advoccanal to grow your nonprofit and encourage positive political change.
+In fact, rather than costing your organization funds, nonprofit advocacy, especially digital advocacy, can grow your nonprofit and encourage positive political change.

 To help you launch an effective nonprofit advocacy campaign, this guide will share four tips for how to make an impact and sustainably run growing advocacy campaigns, including: